Skip to content

 </developers>

-It is acceptable to link to your profile on GitHub or other forges, if you do no have a website.
+It is acceptable to link to your profile on GitHub or other forges if you do not have a website.

 SCM Information⚓︎